puniverse/pulsar/docs/index.md

 In the example, `handle-call` saves the request in the actor's state, and later, in `handle-timeout` sends the response using `reply!`.
 The response is returned by `call-timed!`.

-If an error is encountered during the generation of the delayed repsonse, an exception can be returned to the caller (and will be thrown by `call!`), using `reply-error!`:
+If an error is encountered during the generation of the delayed response, an exception can be returned to the caller (and will be thrown by `call!`), using `reply-error!`:

 ~~~ clojure
 (reply-error! to id (Exception. "does not compute"))